 Real estate investing is as much about buildings and locations as it is about relationships.
-Everyone wants to be in the know, have an edge and be popular.
+Everyone wants to be in the know, have an edge, and be popular.
 We all are participants within an ecosystem.
 Our role, whether acknowledged or not, provides certain privileges and opportunities that we can leverage to grow our businesses.

 Your personal brand is key to growing your real estate business

 You are a brand.
-Just like Google, Pfizer and Proctor & Gamble.
-These brands are known by their products (search engine, Chapstick, and Tide) bring recognition to the brand and more sales build upon the credibility they have in the marketplace.
+Just like Google, Pfizer, and Proctor & Gamble.
+These brands are known for their products (search engine, Chapstick, and Tide) bring recognition to the brand and more sales build upon the credibility they have in the marketplace.
 So too, are you known by your products or investments.
 When people see you in the market and doing transactions, more opportunities will come to you.

 Why does this work?

 Fundamentally, real estate is a people business.
 People foster, create and build relationships both personally and professionally.
-The market factors of production include labor, capital, and land however the flow of inputs and outputs require households and firms.
+The market factors of production include labor, capital, and land however the flow of inputs and outputs requires households and firms.
 Both of the latter are comprised of people and more importantly relationships.

 Your Network is Equal to Your Net Worth

 The people you interact with and spend the most time with, you will be most like.
 Success breeds success.
 Our connections enable us to reach our full potential and have access to opportunities.
-For those of us that were not the captain of our high school football team, prom queen or homecoming court, we can find ourselves jumping at opportunities to feel in the “in crowd” as an adult.
+For those of us that were not the captain of our high school football team, prom queen, or homecoming court, we can find ourselves jumping at opportunities to feel in the “in crowd” as an adult.
 The key is to leverage this innate desire for companionship by seeking relationships with those who will encourage you to do and be more.

-Likewise, you can be the person that defines the in crowd by becoming a micro celebrity in your local real estate investing community.
-A ‘micro celebrity” can be defined as a person whose name, brand, and personality are well-known within a narrow niche.
-This could be within a specific industry such as real estate, or in a city by being well connected and hyper local.
+Likewise, you can be the person that defines the in-crowd by becoming a micro-celebrity in your local real estate investing community.
+A “micro-celebrity” can be defined as a person whose name, brand, and personality are well-known within a narrow niche.
+This could be within a specific industry such as real estate, or in a city by being well connected and hyper-local.

 Being a micro-celebrity gives you a pulse on the real estate market.
 When the major players and community stakeholders know who you are, looking for deals and opportunity finding becomes easier.
-When creating your real estate investing business plan, being well connected in your target market should be listed as a strength in your SWOT analysis.
+When creating your real estate investing business plan, being well connected to your target market should be listed as a strength in your SWOT analysis.